jjjxia/jjjxia.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 Hello!
-I'm **Jiahao Xia**, currently a sophomore at the **University of Maryland**.
+I’m **Jiahao Xia**, a sophomore at the University of Maryland.
-I plan to post technical blogs and future publications here to record my research journey and interests.
+I write about my research journey, publish technical blogs, and share my work.

 ### Research Experience
-This summer, I have been working on **Probabilistic Logic Programming (PLP)**, focusing on how uncertainty and logic intertwine in computational reasoning.
+**Summer 2025 – Probabilistic Logic Programming Research** Explored the interplay of uncertainty and logic in computational reasoning.
-You can find more about my academic background in my [CV](/cv.md) and my [Summer Research Report (PDF)](/files/Summer_Intern_Report.pdf).
+Contributions include [specific project/outcome].
+See my CV and Summer Research Report for more details.

 ### Research Interests